Thursday, 31 August 2023

 The Good:

 Right off the bat, Honjo Hayate (aka Rapid Rabbit) is NOT a high school girl, she works Emcee gigs at Superhero shows.
+Good.
 She's also the innocent in the romance department, while comparatively, Honey tries not to be lecherous.
 (She says Hayate is "too pure for this world".)
 So that's already a nice duo, and it's a (somewhat) older couple.

 But along WITH that, there's the evil Mad Scientist Melt Out, who has a thing for evil Captain Suigetsu Kyoka (revealed as an otaku).
 And evil Executive Officer Cool Down is a yuri fan, who lets some things slide in battle because of that, and... basically the whole evil organization has massive lesbian vibes.
 So this is yuri squared or cubed.